 Federal and state law require that students with disabilities be educated in their least restrictive environment and with their nondisabled peers to the greatest extent possible.
 An IEP meeting is required for any change of placement.
-The underlined language is the proposed addition to the current regulations regarding educational placement and least restrictive environment.
-This section reads, with proposed changes noted:
+The underlined language is the proposed addition to and strike-throughs are the proposed removals from the current regulations regarding educational placement and least restrictive environment.
+Changes from January to July are noted in highlight.
+This section reads, with proposed changes noted, beginning with section 16.5: